 A huge thank you to Carol Catelano Webb, master art teacher, who taught this printing process at a San Diego Art Educators workshop back in 2005.

 Hi!
 I'm Rina.
 I teach Kindergarten-6th grade art to 400 students at a public elementary school near San Diego.
-At k6art.com you will find lessons with extra resources - a Powerpoint, video or helpful links - that make your teaching easier.
+I teach a wide variety of art projects, including drawing, painting, collage, clay, sculpture, printmaking, photography and iPad art.
+Look around the site - you'll find detailed step-by-step lessons with extra resources - a Powerpoint, video or helpful links - that make your teaching easier.
 Whether you are a teacher or parent, if you love teaching kids art there is something here for you.
+Thanks for visiting!

 Don't miss a single post!
 Click on the RSS icon at the top of the page - posts will be sent automatically to you.